 Three trends make it harder for today’s young people to afford their first home.

 Wages haven’t kept pace with housing price increases.
-Earlier this year, Global News reported that the average national house price in Canada is equal to more than seven times the average national household income.
+In 2021, Global News reported that the average national house price in Canada was equal to more than seven times the average national household income.
 In the mid-1990s, when we bought our first home, that ratio was just under four times.

 Finally, today’s young people are starting out with higher levels of student debt.
 Debt repayments make it more difficult to save a downpayment for a house.

-Even when you factor in today’s low interest rates – 2% for a 5 year mortgage compared to 8.75% when we bought our home – it’s clear that affordability is a concern.
+Even when you factor in lower interest rates—currently around 4% for a 5-year mortgage compared to 8.75% when we bought our home—it’s clear that affordability is a concern.

 Let’s keep in touch!
 Join my mailing list and I’ll email you when I add a new post.